Colour Grading and Contrast in DaVinci Resolve: Neutral, Natural, and Beyond

 Summary

 This is not a highly stylised grade, not that blockbuster cinematic look where you have very blue shadows and warm highlights and mid-tones.
 It’s not day-for-night or a bleach bypass or anything really gritty.
-It’s basically just colour correction pushed that little bit further to natural colour grading.
+It’s basically just colour correction pushed that little bit further to create natural colour grading.
 The colour correction on its own is fine and was quite nice looking, but taking it to another stage and adding more considered contrast can really help to use natural colour grading for a feeling of continuity and to help tell your story.

 More Articles on DaVinci Resolve